neo4j-product-examples/graphrag-contract-review/README.md

 The diagram below illustrates the approach

 ![4-stage-approach](./images/4-stage-approach%20.png)
+The 4-stage GraphRAG approach: From question-based extraction -> knowledge graph model -> GraphRAG retrieval -> Q&A Agent

 The four steps are:
-- Extracting Relevant Information from Contracts (LLM + Contract)
+1. Extracting Relevant Information from Contracts (LLM + Contract)
-- Storing information extracted into a Knowledge Graph (Neo4j)
+2. Storing information extracted into a Knowledge Graph (Neo4j)
-- Developing simple KG Data Retrieval Functions (Python)
+3. Developing simple KG Data Retrieval Functions (Python)
-- Building a Q&A Agent handling complex questions (Semantic Kernel, LLM, Neo4j)
+4. Building a Q&A Agent handling complex questions (Semantic Kernel, LLM, Neo4j)

 # What Do You Need?
 - Obtain an [OpenAI token](https://platform.openai.com/api-keys).
 It will be used to: